BwithE/rpi-ap/README.md

 # Raspberry Pi Access Point

 This Bash script facilitates the setup of a Raspberry Pi as a WPA2 Access Point.
-It uses Python to host a webpage that can run nmap scans, arpscans, and change configuration settings.
+It uses Python to host a webpage that can run nmap scans, arpscans, and change Access Point configuration settings.
 The script ensures that your Pi is up-to-date and applies all the necessary configurations to establish it as an access point.

-Beware, there is no login security from the webpage.
+!!!CAUTION!!!, there is no login security for the webpage.
 I am currently working on a Captive Portal that will integrate fully into this project.
 Please check out https://github.com/BwithE/captiveportal

 ![image](https://github.com/BwithE/rpi-ap/assets/144924113/efe646fd-df70-437d-bd38-6a782b92ecfc)
 ![image](https://github.com/BwithE/rpi-ap/assets/144924113/3929358e-11a3-49c4-b985-bf7552bb1e3e)